-JB: All those small things add up to effect them.
-So: three coffees a day on contactless, two socialising events as opposed to one with some friends who’ve got more money than you and staying a bit later, buying a mobile phone on a contract for £75.00 a month when you’re not even buying it – essentially you’re borrowing to have that, when you could probably buy a six month-old one secondhand for a couple of hundred pounds and a £10 a month SIM-only contract.
-It’s these choices that people make and the habits they develop on a daily basis that all combine together, that actually stops them being able to save.
+Jason Butler: All those small things add up to affect them.
+So: three coffees a day on contactless, two socialising events as opposed to one with some friends who’ve got more money than you and staying a bit later, buying a mobile phone on a contract for £75.00 a month when you’re not even buying it – essentially you’re borrowing to have that when you could probably buy a six-month-old one secondhand for a couple of hundred pounds and a £10 a month SIM-only contract.
+It’s these choices that people make and the habits they develop on a daily basis that all combine together, that actually stops them from being able to save.

-RP: Putting enough money away regularly is essential if you want to be comfortable in retirement.
-Whatever it is that’s stopping you doing that, you need to address it without delay.
+Robin Powell: Putting enough money away regularly is essential if you want to be comfortable in retirement.
+Whatever it is that’s stopping you from doing that, you need to address it without delay.